cadivus/early-bird/README.md

 # Cosinuss° One Flutter Example

-A minimal working example showing how to use the Cosinuss° One earbuds with Flutter to obtain heart rate and body temperature.
+A minimal working example showing how to use the Cosinuss° One earbuds with Flutter to obtain heart rate, body temperature, accelerometer and raw PPG data.

 ## Before you start